 Funding is also available from the Oxford Centre for Islamic Studies.
 The scholarships provide living expenses as well as College and University fees and are available to UK applicants who are Muslim and also to people who are nationals of certain developing countries in Asia and Africa.
 Applicants should state why the course of study is of relevance to the Muslim world and apply by application deadline 2.
 For more details see The Oxford Centre for Islamic Studies scholarships profile.

-Graduates from the State University System of Florida (SUSF) and Israel are also eligible to apply to the Frost Scholarship Programme.
-Each year they will provide 10 full scholarships for Florida students and 4 full scholarships for students from Israel, to students studying on a range of courses, including the M.Sc. in Mathematical Modelling and Scientific Computing.
+Graduates from Israel are eligible to apply to the Frost Scholarship Programme.
+Each year they will provide scholarships for students from Israel studying on a range of courses, including the M.Sc. in Mathematical Modelling and Scientific Computing.
 Students who apply by the January deadline will automatically be considered.
-The full eligibility criteria and other details about the scholarship are available from the Frost Scholarship Programme (Florida) and Frost Scholarship Programme (Israel) websites.
+The full eligibility criteria and other details about the scholarship are available from the Frost Scholarship Programme (Israel) website.

 We are also pleased to announce that, due to the support of Booking.com, the University can offer 10 scholarships to female Home/EU students studying MScs in mathematics, statistics and computer science in 2018-19.
 The scholarships will cover both fees and a stipend at the level of the national minimum doctoral stipend as set by the research councils.
 There is no separate application process for these scholarships: if you fulfil the eligibility criteria and apply by the January deadline, you will automatically be considered for these scholarships.
 Selection is expected to take place by the end of April 2018.